 ADV-300 is a student success workshop designed to promote and address satisfactory academic progress and good academic standing.
 Students will receive information on various academic success strategies and skills.
-The workshop is delivered in a group setting by professional academic advisors and is scheduled by appointment through the Advising and Transfer Services Office.
+The workshop is delivered in a group setting by professional academic advisors and Financial Aid advisors and is scheduled by appointment through your Owl Link account